 Phew!
 That’s a lot of math here.

-In this example, combining all-purpose flour and the vital wheat gluten would ultimately save you money.
+In the White Lily flour example, turning all-purpose flour into bread flour with the vital wheat gluten would ultimately save you money.
 And it could potentially save a lot of space in your kitchen, if you keep a small bag of vital wheat gluten on hand and mix it with your all-purpose flour as you go.
 You wouldn’t have to buy 90 pounds of flour all at once to reap the savings.

 Furthermore, having vital wheat gluten on hand would also allow you to experiment in your baking, which would make the investment worth it, too.